Cray-HPE/docs-csm/glossary.md

 CEC does not provide a REST endpoint on SMNet, it simply provides the cabinet environmental and CDU status to the CMM for evaluation or action; the CEC takes no action.
 The CEC firmware is flashed automatically when the CMM firmware is flashed.
-If there are momentary erroneous signals due to a CEC reset or cable disconnection, the system can ride through these events without issuing an EPO.
+If there are momentary erroneous signals because of a CEC reset or cable disconnection, the system can ride through these events without issuing an EPO.

 ### Chassis Management Module (CMM)